jesberpen/bid-es-es/README.md

 - Change language to spanish in the world's configuration.

 # How to install / Como instalar
-La última versión se enuentra en el repositoro interno de Foundry buscándolo con el mismo nombre.
+La última versión se encuentra en el repositoro interno de Foundry buscándolo con el mismo nombre.
 The latest release is available in the modules repository within Foundry VTT.

 Alternativamente, puedes usar el link del manifiesto en FoundryVTT Alternatively, you can use the manifest URL link in FoundryVTT/